Thiruvathirai (Aruthra Tharisanam) will be celebrated on 5th Jan 2015

 Arudra Darisanam, a festival dedicated to Lord Nataraja, is major event in the Shiva temples in Tamil Nadu.
-This festival is observed during the full moon night in the Tamil month of Margazhi (December).
+This festival is observed during the full moon night in the Tamil month of Margazhi (December-January).

 This is a grand festival in which abhisheks are offered to Lord Nataraja and Sivakami, his consort.
 The rituals are held in the pre-dawn hours, when the moon is still shining brightly.
 Various ceremonies are held amid the holy chants in Sanskrit and Tamil.
 A grand procession is later taken through the streets.